-Denver and the nearby cities of Aurora, Lakewood, Boulder, Colorado Springs and Fort Collins are home to hundreds of breweries, world-class restaurants and tons of artisan producers.
+Denver and the nearby cities of Aurora, Lakewood, Boulder, Colorado Springs, Golden and Fort Collins are home to hundreds of breweries, world-class restaurants and tons of artisan producers.
 The duality of Colorado’s beauty and abundance of urban life here makes it an attractive place for makers both native and from all around.
 The beloved caffeinated beverage — coffee — is also one of the major industries here on the Front Range and the cities surrounding.
 If you are a coffee lover, whether you live here or are on a trip — you would be remiss to not try a few of the area’s deliciously crafted coffee roasters.
 Whether you want a nice pour-over or a place to buy your coffee to drink at home — we’ve rounded up some of the best coffee roasters divided by region.

 Middle State Coffee

 The Lowdown: Located just south of the Santa Fe Arts District — Middle State Coffee‘s roastery and cafe is located in the suite of an updated old brick building.
 Though it’s in an industrial area, it’s totally worth the visit.
 The vibes here are minimalist with skateboards used as accents for design.
 The coffee here has sophisticated flavor profiles, take for example the complex San Augustin with lemon custard, green apple and pomegranate notes.
 The current varieties are sourced from Ethiopia, Kenya, Colombia, Guatemala, Honduras and Costa Rica.
 You can also buy online with free shipping on orders over $50.
 Unique offerings include decaf, instant coffee and a sample four-pack.